giftdibs/giftdibs-api/README.md

 - `105` The password and password again did not match, during a password reset request.
 - `106` The reset password token is invalid.
 - `107` The password was not valid during a reset password request.
-- `108` Misc.
+- `108` An invalid nickname was provided.
 - `109` The email address verification token was invalid.
-# `110` The Facebook access token was not valid.
-- `111` A user was not found with the profile provided.
-- `112` The access token to register with Facebook was invalid.
-- `113` The access token to register with Facebook was expired.
-- `114` Facebook registration validation failed.
-- `115` Updating a user with Facebook profile information failed schema validation.
+- `110` Registering a user with Facebook profile information failed schema validation.

 ### `/users`